benjaminpinto/ServerRestTest/readme.md

 To get more details about booth, front and backend, visit ServeRest's [Github page](https://github.com/ServeRest).

+In a real scenario, considering that front and backend are different projects ate ServeRest, we should have also two separated test projects.
+However, this is a sample project in wich I'm just doing a hand's on with Cypress, then API and E2E tests are being made here.

 ## Pre-requirements

 It is required to have Node.js and npm installed to run this project.